madeline-scyphers/Procyon-Wiki/docs/Atlas/Procyon/Iota/Amerath.md

 Special Rule

-While it’s ruined and unsanctified, the [[Mendicants|Mendicants]] keep their temple and their mystics tend to any and all that request aid.
+While it’s ruined and unsanctified, the [[../../../Factions/Mendicants|Mendicants]] keep their temple and their mystics tend to any and all that request aid.
 Take +1d when you recover in their care.

 # Vibe